LLC31/Lab2/README.md

 # Lab2
 My name is Laura Chau!

-I <3 Java!
+Ducks like to quack, but quacks dont't like to duck.